-Questions 2 or 3, and 4.
+Questions 3 and 4.
 Use AllMyGames.
-It easily imports from newer game systems and links to HowLongToBeat.
+It easily imports from newer game systems.

 Questions 3, 4, 5, and 6.
 Use TrueGaming.
 It imports collections and tracks achievement and trophies on PlayStation 4, Xbox, and Steam, allows user-submitted guides, and helps users connect for multiplayer experiences.

 None of the questions.
 Backloggery is the best system for tracking and focusing on making progress through your backlog.
 Read this article to learn why.